 Because psychiatrists’ availability is limited across the country, particularly in rural communities, it’s essential to consider how your organization can best serve your patient populations and provide high-quality care.

-PMHNPs bring valuable experience dealing with sick patients and vulnerable populations to the table, which can be a major benefit to your organization.
+PMHNPs bring valuable experience dealing with sick patients and vulnerable populations, which can be a major benefit to your organization.
 This is particularly true for CMHCs and FQHCs, who often see a high volume of patients from vulnerable populations.

 Most importantly, PMHNPs can serve as key behavioral health providers.
 They can extend access to your services, meet patient needs, decrease wait times, and become long-term, collaborative team members.

-To learn more about how Iris Telehealth can help you source PMHNPs who would be a good fit for your organization, contact us, and we’ll help you get started.
+To learn more about how Iris Telehealth can help you source PMHNPs for telehealth, contact us, and we’ll help you get started.